nba556677go/vidur/README.md

-# Vidur: LLM Inference System Simulator
+# Vidur: LLM Inference System Simulator (With AWS benchmark)

 Vidur is a high-fidelity and extensible LLM inference system simulator.
 It can help you with: